 Why no training?
 The answers are interesting.
-The top reason given is that training is not available (41%).
-This number comes primarily from solo respondents (46%).
-This is an increase from 34% last year.
-30% said the courtrooms don’t have the technology (so in essence, why train?).
-30% said they don’t practice in the courtroom frequently enough to justify getting trained, again perhaps reflecting the declining number of trials.
-16% said training was too time-consuming, with most of these responses coming from firms of 100+ lawyers (a short-sighted view in my humble opinion), and 23% said it wasn’t necessary (again, primarily fueled by responses from lawyers in large firms).
+The top reason given is that training is not available (42%).
+28% said the courtrooms don’t have the technology, so why bother training?.
+24% said they don’t practice in the courtroom frequently enough to justify getting trained, perhaps reflecting the declining number of trials.
+14% said training was too time consuming (with most of this response coming from firms of 100+ lawyers, a short-sighted view in my humble opinion) and 26% said it wasn’t necessary (again, primarily fueled by responses from lawyers in large firms).
 Remember though, that many of these firms have IT departments that frequently run the courtroom technology, making individual lawyer training less important.
 These numbers are consistent with last year’s.

 What About Software?

-While larger firms have much greater access to software (69% as compared to 12% at solos), the big firm investment in software declined from 82% last year to 69% in 2016.
-When asked whether their firm had purchased software in the last six months, 66% said “no” and some 28% said, “don’t know.”
+Larger firms have much greater access to software (77% as compared to 14% at solos).
+When asked whether their firm had purchased software in the last six months, 67% said “No,” and some 29% said, “Don’t know.”
 This suggests a lack of interest in these technologies.

-Why these drops are occurring is uncertain.
-It could be a general belt-tightening or the lack of need for these tools given the decline in trials.
-It could be just a lack of demand by the lawyers in the firms.
-Perhaps some of the software previously purchased is now available in cloud-based applications.
-It’s disturbing since litigation software has many uses apart from purely trial practice.
+Why the low reported availability?
+It could be a general belt tightening or the lack of need for these tools given the decline in trials.
+Or it could be just a lack of demand by the lawyers in the firms.
+Perhaps some of the software previously purchased is now available in cloud applications.
+It’s disturbing, since litigation software has many uses besides purely trial practice.

-Of those lawyers who used trial presentation software, PowerPoint was the most frequent software mentioned, although other software is gaining ground.
-59% of respondents reported using PowerPoint, 29% Summation garnered 21%, and only 12% reported using TrialPad.
+Of those lawyers who used trial presentation software, PowerPoint remained the most frequent software mentioned, although other software is gaining ground.
+79% of respondents reported using PowerPoint, 29% Summation garnered 21%, and only 12% reported using TrialPad.

 The respondents’ clear choice for the hosting of the software they used was internal (17%); only 7% would prefer it to be in the cloud.
-However, a very large percentage either had no preference, didn’t use it, or just didn’t know.
+But a very large percentage either had no preference, didn’t use it, or just didn’t know.

 Electronic Filing and Documents

-- The primary tool used to review e-discovery materials remains keyword searching (78%).
-Only a few used concept searching and predictive coding.
+The primary tool used to review e-discovery materials remains keyword searching (51%); only a few used context analysis and predictive coding.
 These numbers have changed little from last year.

-- Only 15% report using predictive coding to process or review e-discovery materials.
-The lowest percentage of use was at solo shops (7%), with the highest being at firms of between 100-499 lawyers (39%).
+Only 13% report using predictive coding to process or review e-discovery materials.
+The lowest percentage of use was at solo shops (7%), with the highest being at firms of 100-499 lawyers (39%).

-Of those that review and process e-discovery, 26% prefer a “simple review” solution (a tool focused on the basics of review) with only 7% (down from 11% last year) opting for a “sophisticated review” solution (a tool that includes advanced review functionality and analytics).
-Ease of use (60%) and price (47%) were the key determining factors in choosing and using a case analysis solution.
+Of those that review and process e-discovery, 25% prefer a “simple review” solution (a tool focused on the basics of review) with only 7% (down from 11% last year) opting for a “sophisticated review” solution (a tool that includes advanced review functionality and analytics).
+Ease of use and price were the key determining factors in choosing and using a case analysis solution.

-Keyword searching remains the most favored technique for processing and reviewing e-discovery materials (78%), with concept searching second (31%), and predictive coding a far distant third (15%).
+Keyword searching remains the most favored technique for processing and reviewing e-discovery materials (51%), followed by data filtering (29%).
+Predictive coding remained at a low 13%.